-- Complete Signature: Every clinical document must be followed by a "complete signature," which includes the writer's signature, appropriate credential and date. - Legibility: Signatures should be legible: If signatures are illegible, the associated document may be subject to disallowance.
+- Complete Signature: Every clinical document must be followed by a "complete signature," which includes the writer's signature, appropriate credential and date.
+(BHCSQA09) - Legibility: Signatures should be legible: If signatures are illegible, the associated document may be subject to disallowance.
 Therefore, the MHP recommends that the name and appropriate credential (see below) be typed under signature lines.
 Providers may also have an administrative "signature page" containing staff signatures with their typed name and credential.
-(CCR30) (DMHcontract3) - Credentials: Every provider signature must also include the provider's credential that allows them to bill Medi-Cal: MD, DO, NP, CNS, PA, RN, LVN, Psych Tech; PhD-L or PsyD-L (licensed); PhD-W or PsyD-W (waivered); MFT, LCSW, LPCC, LPCC-F (includes family counseling), MFT-Intern, ASW, PCC-Intern; MHRS; Trainee (Student in
+(CCR30) (DMHcontract3) - Credentials: If applicable, professional licensure (e.g., ASW, LCSW, MFT-Intern, MFT, PhD, MD, etc.) or student status (currently in a degree program) is required to accompany the signature.
+Job title or educational degree is sufficient if there is no professional licensure.
+It is best practice to select the credential which best qualifies the person for the majority of mental health services they provide.
+(DMHcontract3)